bytesatwork/meta-bytesatwork/README.md

 BSP
 -------------------------
 This meta layer provides the Board Support Package (U-Boot and Linux kernel) for "bytePANEL" by bytes at work AG.
 Simply set the variable MACHINE to "bytepanel" to use this BSP.

 Linux Kernel recipe: linux-ti-staging

 U-Boot recipe: u-boot-ti-staging

 Distro/Images
 -------------------------
-Besides the BSP, this layer also provides the distribution "poky-bytesatwork" and some images to get you started quickly:
+Besides the BSP, this layer also provides the distribution "poky-bytesatwork" and an image to get you started quickly:

-* devbase-image-bytesatwork
-This image contains several essential developer tools, such as editors (vim, nano) and debugger (gdb, valgrind).
+* devbase-image-bytesatwork: This image contains several essential developer tools, such as editors (vim, nano) and debuggers (gdb, valgrind).

 Reporting bugs